Sacred Classics: History

 Sacred Classics was initially two distinct programs, King of Instruments and Choral Masterpieces, both produced by Howes for the old WXCR beginning in 1983 and 1985, respectively.
 After production moved to WBVM in 1986, a new current format combining choral and organ music was adopted and the program was expanded to two hours in length and retitled Sacred Classics.
 On the show's 25th anniversary broadcast in 2008, Frederick Swann, president of the American Guild of Organists, expressed the organization's "great debt of gratitude for the joy that Sacred Classics has brought untold thousands of listeners over the years".
 Premier of Bermuda Ewart Brown sent his "sincere congratulations", saying he "hopes Sacred Classics enjoys another 25 great years".
 The show celebrated its 35th anniversary on the air in October 2018.

 In addition to streaming Sacred Classics on the internet, the program's website also maintained a widely consulted ranking of the world's largest pipe organs, based on independently researched and verified specifications.

-Howes passed away unexpectedly at age 75 at his home in Safety Harbor, Florida.
+Howes died unexpectedly at age 75 at his home in Safety Harbor, Florida.
 His final pre-recorded show aired on WBVM on September 26, 2021.